brizandrew/writing-modular-code/README.md

   .range([10, 100]);
 ```

+*Note: Remember that to import libraries like `lodash`, `d3-selection`, and `d3-scale`, you'll first need to install them with the `npm install packageName --save` terminal command.*

 Now we run our `webpack` `build` command in the console which we wrote in the last lesson.
 ```bash
 $ npm run build